 If you move on to the next stage of the selection process, we will contact your references to verify how you have demonstrated the Experience requirements and the following Personal Attributes in your current and recently held positions:

 In your application, it will be important that you confirm you meet the following requirements:

 - You reside in or are willing to relocate to the National Capital Region or to a location within reasonable commuting distance.

 - You are willing to travel across Canada and internationally.

 You must comply with the Ethical and Political Activity Guidelines for Public Office Holders throughout your appointment, as a term and condition of employment.
 The guidelines are available on the Governor in Council Appointments website, under Forms and reference material.

 You will be subject to the Conflict of Interest Act.
-For more information, please visit the Office of the Conflict of Interest and Ethics Commissioner's website.
+Public office holders appointed on a full time basis must submit to the Office of the Conflict of Interest and Ethics Commissioner, within 60 days of appointment, a confidential report in which they disclose all of their assets, liabilities and outside activities.
+For more information, please visit the Office of the Conflict of Interest and Ethics Commissioner’s website.

 A link to this notice will be placed in the Canada Gazette to assist the Governor in Council in identifying qualified candidates for this position.
 It is not, however, intended to be the sole means of recruitment.

 A roster of qualified candidates may be established and may be used for similar opportunities.